stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I've been trying for almost 1,5 hour to order something in the outlet store.
 Keep getting "Cloudflare error 524" or "503 Service Unavailable"." by @[JWestra11](https://twitter.com/JWestra11/status/1192416998065627138)

 "Don't install Cloudflare's WARP "VPN".
 This is NOT A VPN by their own admission, and is a privacy MINEFIELD.
 This is a jaw dropping TOS, and I'm only a few paragraphs in." by @[notdan](https://twitter.com/notdan/status/1178339685795598336)

+"Did you know a foreign-owned cloud provider has access to online votes on their way to the digital ballot box?
+When electors in Canada’s Northwest Territories vote online, their ballots pass through Cloudflare servers and are briefly decrypted while in transit." by @[aleksessex](https://twitter.com/aleksessex/status/1176543023636897792)

+"As a protection against denial-of-service attacks you can pay cloud providers to act as a kind of friendly man-in-the-middle.
+But protection comes in exchange for a high degree of trust: they need access to application-layer data to do things like inject fingerprinting JavaScript" by @[aleksessex](https://twitter.com/aleksessex/status/1176543026853941248)

+"That means they have privileged access to see and change your vote.
+The legitimacy of the election relies on the assumption they won’t.
+They say the won’t, and so far we’ve seen nothing to contradict that.
+But how would you find out if they did?
+How do you know your counted?" by @[aleksessex](https://twitter.com/aleksessex/status/1176543027936018435)

 "Consumers simply do not stand a chance in hell these days understanding the technology surrounding them." by @[notdan](https://twitter.com/notdan/status/1178384818352066563)